k-talo/volatile-highlights.el/README.md

 For example, yanking highlights the inserted text, and undo highlights the restored text.

-For integration with other packages and developer-oriented examples, see the Extending Guide: [docs/extending.md](docs/extending.md).
+Explore the Extending Guide for integration patterns and developer-oriented examples: [docs/extending.md](docs/extending.md).
+Review animation tuning and appearance tips in [docs/appearance-and-tuning.md](docs/appearance-and-tuning.md).
+Check upcoming migrations and detailed release notes in [NEWS.md](NEWS.md).

 ## Installation